Testimonials. They can do wonders for your business as long as they are used the right way.

 Don’t be vague

-A good testimonial says something nice about you or your company, but a great one explains the benefits or your product or service.
-So instead of just trying to get short testimonials that don’t contain much substance, try to get ones that contain facts and hard data.
+A good testimonial says something nice about you or your company, but a great one explains the benefits of your product or service.
+So, instead of just trying to get short testimonials that don’t contain much substance, try to get ones that contain facts and hard data.

 - Italicize and bold the important parts – not everyone enjoys reading.
 Italicizing and bolding will allow skimmers to get the main points without having to read every single word.

 - Make them a case study – you can always link a short testimonial to a case study.
 This way, if people are skeptical and want to read more, they can.

 The best way to use testimonials is in a meaningful way.
 You can post small snippets to support your company’s claims.

 For example, if you have a paragraph that talks about the durability of the Maytag washer you are selling, put a testimonial supporting that fact nearby.
 When people see Mary’s testimonial that reads “my Maytag washer is still running strong after 10 years… which is pretty darn good considering that my husband accidentally crashed into it with his car”, it gives a lot of credibility to the washer you are selling.